awslabs/aws-greengrass-labs-iot-pubsub-sdk-for-python/README.md

 At this point in the workflow before publishing your component, you would normally expect to add your own application logic.
 However, the AWS GDK automatically manages versioning so we will first deploy this component in its default state and you can build on its functionality as needed.

-* Update the AWS GDK config file (greengrass-tools-config.json).
-Open the src/greengrass-tools-config.json config file and update the listed fields accordingly
+* Update the AWS GDK config file.
+Open the src/greengrass-tools-config.json config file and update the below fields accordingly
 ```
 {
     "component" :{
-      "aws-labs-iot-pubsub-framework": {  # << Component name will be set to this vakue, update accordingly.
+      "aws-labs-iot-pubsub-framework": {  # << Component name will be set to this value.
         "author": "Amazon",
         "version": "LATEST",
         "build": {
           "build_system" :"zip"
         },
         "publish": {
-          "bucket": "[S3_BUCKET_NAME]",    # << S3 Bucket name prefix.
-A new bucket will be created starting with this name.
+          "bucket": "[S3_BUCKET_NAME]",    # << A new S3 bucket will be created starting with this name.
-          "region": "[AWS_REGION]"         # << Set this to the region your Greengrass core is registered.
+          "region": "[AWS_REGION]"         # << The region your Greengrass core is registered.
         }
       }
     },